lowkeycode/js-notes/js.md

 // .insertAdjacentHTML

 // This creates a DOM element
-const message = document.createElement('div');
+const message = document.createElement("div");

 // And we can alter it
-message.classList.add('cookie-message');
+message.classList.add("cookie-message");
+message.textContent =
-message.textContent = 'We use cookies for improved functionality and analytics.';
+  "We use cookies for improved functionality and analytics.";
+message.innerHTML =
-message.innerHTML = 'We use cookies for improved functionality and analytics. <button class"btn btn--close-cookie">Got it!</button>';
+  'We use cookies for improved functionality and analytics. <button class"btn btn--close-cookie">Got it!</button>';

 // Then insert it
 header.prepend(message);